 However, when not done correctly, skipping meals or fasting for multiple days may lead to nutrient deficiencies that may worsen hypothyroidism.

-Other research has reported that intermittent fasting can help alleviate hypothyroidism symptoms by decreasing body weight and improving insulin resistance without affecting the thyroid hormones.
+Research generally reports intermittent fasting can help alleviate hypothyroidism symptoms by decreasing body weight and improving insulin resistance without affecting thyroid hormones.

 Thus, it’s important to understand exactly when and when not to do intermittent fasting in case you have hypothyroidism.